zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 - `onSubmit`
 - …

-^(for the first point) there's no delegate,
-^this comes as perplexing and, sometimes, even upsetting, but most business logic happens in views.
-^Most key events are delivered to views
+^For example...all sort of key events are now delivered directly to views.
-^appear and disappear events
+^Things like appear and disappear events
 ^state changes events
-^and much more like drag and drop, hover and more
+^and many more like drag and drop, hover etcetera

+^However, just because things are delivered to views, it doesn't mean that we cannot properly separate and define separate entities with separate responsibilities.
+For example...

 ---

 # `View`s can be containers[^2]

-[.code-highlight: none]
+[.code-highlight: all]
-^While this seems weird, it's totally OK!
-^For example here we declare a container view
+^For example views can be containers...Container views are views that don't explicitly define any UI themselves.
+Here we see an example of such views

 [.code-highlight: 1,4,10,11]
 ^It's a typical view declaration, with a body and everything